 "They said you asked them to send me first," said Brian.
 "Can't you see me for yourself?"

 "No," said the witch whose eyes were pink.
 "I can't see very well at all.
 Give me your hand.
 No, your finger's too puny.
 Six weeks in the cage will fatten you up."

 "You can't eat me," said Brian.
 "That's cannibalism."

 "I'm a witch," she said.
 "Eating you don't make me a cannibal.
 It makes me a carnivore."

 "Release the boy, Little Eva," said Mimbleshaw.
 "He is a guest of the King."

 "I share your outrage," said Mimbleshaw.
-"I am writing an opera."
+"I revise an opera in my spare time."

 "Sacre bleu," said Spot.
 "The children must be shipped in?
 How can this be?
 Fire up the grill."